 Your written work, as well as TA observations will serve as the basis for earning points and informing me of your progress.
-Written work will be graded with an emphasis on correct use of significant digits, consistency of results (do data and observations match conclusions?), appropriateness and correctness of analysis, and thoroughness in responses. .
-(Although efforts are made to ensure that all TAs use the same grading scale, on rare occasions, it could be necessary to scale a lab section's averages to adjust for differences between TA's grading.
-When this is necessary, the average lab score mean is adjusted to the average quiz mean.)
+Written work will be graded with an emphasis on correct use of significant digits, consistency of results (do data and observations match conclusions), appropriateness and correctness of analysis, and thoroughness in responses.

-A one point penalty will be assessed for any written work, including homework, which is not done in non-erasable pen, or if white out is used.
-Homework may not be submitted via email.
+A one point penalty will be assessed for any written work which is not done in non-erasable pen, or if white out is used.
+Assignments may not be submitted by email.

 Two practical lab quizzes covering basic skills and comprehension will be given.
 In part, a laboratory practical quiz requires a student to demonstrate knowledge and skills by performing tasks in the laboratory.
 In this way, a student's ability to use equipment properly and demonstrate correct technique can be evaluated.
 A practical lab quiz will also cover basic understanding of the fundamental models of chemistry illustrated in the laboratory experiments.
-Questions of this kind will ask you to analyze data similar to laboratory experiments you performed.

-You may use your own graded data sheets, lab manual, syllabus, pre-lab lectures and tutorials from Chem 111 on the practical guizzes.
+Questions of this kind will ask you to analyze data similar to laboratory experiments youperformed.
+Questions may combine elements of different labs.
+You may use your own graded data sheets, lab manual, syllabus, pre-lab lectures, and tutorials from Chem 111 on the practical quizzes.